dan2-ux/dreamKIT_dk_av1.2/README.md

 Additionally, your device should have high computing power; otherwise, the LLM may not perform well.

 ## Workflow
-The model require 3 LLM model which all have different responsabilit, which are named inside of the *define.json*.
+The model require 3 LLM models which all have different responsabilit, which are named inside of the *define.json*.
 - **tool_model**: reponsible for tool calling.
 - **com_model**: is tasked with communicating normal conversation with user.
 - **api_detect_model**: detecting api that is neccesary based on user command.